mkudija/mkudija.github.io/reading-notes/_md/2018-05-29-Why Liberalism Failed.md

 ## Chapter 2 - Uniting Individualism and Statism
-- despite apparent differences, left and right share two primary continutities (46-47):
+- despite apparent differences, left and right share two primary continuities (46-47):
   - philosophical: the state plays a primary role in the expansion of individualism
   - practical and political: the project strengthens the state and individualism